blinksocks/blinksocks/docs/config/README.md

   // hot-reload when this file changed
   watch: true,

-  // log at the level
+  // log at the level, "error", "warn", "info", "verbose", "debug" or "silly"
-  //
-  // @note
-  //   1. should be one of [error, warn, info, verbose, debug, silly]
   log_level: "info"

 };